-To appeal a disciplinary decision, a student must first meet with the faculty and Vice Dean of Graduate Studies and Dean, who already took the disciplinary action in a written form.
+To appeal a disciplinary decision, a student must first meet with the faculty, MBA Academic Advisor, and the General Director for Graduate Studies, who already took the disciplinary action in a written form.
 If the student disagrees or believes that the action is unfair or inappropriate or if a disagreement continues, a student may appeal in writing to the UBT rector.
 A personal meeting will then be arranged.